 He’s a magic man.
 Brian Patrick Flynn transforms a dreary little extra room into a delightful space away from the madding crowd.
-Using design tricks and plays on proportion, Brian’s spatially challenged bonus room becomes a lodge-inspired retreat for reading, resting and relaxing.
+Using design tricks, bedroom furniture updates and plays on proportion, Brian’s spatially challenged bonus room becomes a lodge-inspired retreat for reading, resting and relaxing.

 Get the look: Shop this room’s Styleboard full of Brian’s picks.

 In the Academy Award-nominated film The Sixth Sense, a little boy has the ability to see dead people walking among the living.
 This otherworldly gift is quite similar to the visions designers and decorators have upon entering awful spaces.
 They know that what may appear dated, dingy and macabre now could actually have the potential to be bright, airy and Elle Decor-worthy later.
 There is no better example of this than the writer’s den in my own North Georgia mountain house.

 During my first look at the property with a realtor, I glanced at the silly, Silence of the Lambs-esque room and thought to myself, “Why the hell is that tiny window blocking the amazing view of the mountains?”
 And “Why does this palette-limiting yellow pine wall exist at all?”
 And “Is that Tyrannosaurus-sized bed swallowing the entire world?”
 Determined to transform the minuscule spot into a fully functional writer’s den-slash-sleepover space, I employed properly proportioned furniture and countless multipurpose tricks to establish a spot for reading, writing and resting.